 Dog parks

 This riverside park, which most locals consider the most lively dog park in town, offers two fenced-in play areas and is a great place for dog owners to chat.
-Pro tip: Snag a latte, smoothie, or brunch dish from Homeground Coffee Bar & Deli afterwards.

-Azalea Dog Park, 395 Azalea Rd., Asheville
+Azalea Dog Park, 395 Azalea Rd.

 Azalea is arguably the most peaceful dog park in town, thanks to its sprawling acreage, minimal crowds, and nearby river access.

-Buncombe County Sports Park, 58 Apac Circle, Asheville
+Buncombe County Sports Park, 58 Apac Circle

-Buncombe County’s first-ever dog park, which just opened in May 2022, features two fenced-in play areas.
+Buncombe County’s first-ever dog park, which opened in May 2022, features two fenced-in play areas.
 County staff hope to add more amenities and water fountains in the future.

-Sweeten Creek Brewing, 1127 Sweeten Creek Rd., Asheville
+Sweeten Creek Brewing, 1127 Sweeten Creek Rd.

 Wagbar, 320 Merrimon Ave., Weaverville

-This outdoor, interactive 25,000-sqft bar offers ramps, tunnels, and a permanent pool to keep your dog entertained for hours.
+This outdoor, interactive 25,000-sqft bar has ramps, tunnels, and a permanent pool to keep your dog entertained for hours.
 There’s also plenty of shade, fans, and outdoor heating options — along with a plethora of snacks and beverages for purchase — to make the outdoors more bearable for humans.

 Sports parks

-Montford Park, 345 Montford Ave., Asheville
+Montford Park, 345 Montford Ave.

 This 4.1-acre regal park is lodged in the middle of a historic neighborhood and offers two tennis courts, a basketball court, a playground, and plenty of grassy fields that are perfect for a calisthenics session.

-Richmond Hill Park, 300 Richmond Hill Dr., Asheville
+Richmond Hill Park, 300 Richmond Hill Dr.

-Jake Rusher Park, 132 State Rd.
-3174, Arden
+Jake Rusher Park, 160 Sycamore Dr., Arden

-This recently upgraded neighborhood park has a playground, pavilion, basketball courts, and plenty of parking.
+Upgraded as part of the 2016 parks and recreation bond referendum, this neighborhood park has a playground, pavilion, basketball courts, and plenty of parking.
 Read about the park’s rich history.

-Buncombe County Sports Park, 58 Apac Dr., Asheville
+Buncombe County Sports Park, 58 Apac Dr.

 We’re listing this one twice because in addition to having a great dog park, this campus also features soccer fields, disc golf, walking trails, bocce courts, sand volleyball courts, and a playground.